When All the World Was Looking at You

 Well.
 Lucius towered over her now.
 And…no. It wasn't possible he could've become any handsomer.
 No. No, no, no. He was just that funny little boy who had it in his head that Molly would come around and become his pureblood bride.

 Fabian and Gideon told her right from the start that they didn't like him.
-"Malfoy's got something off about him," Gideon said.
+"Malfoy's got something off about him," Gideon said during a study hall session one day in the Great Hall.

-"I wouldn't trust him as far as I could throw him," Fabian grumbled.
+"I wouldn't trust him as far as I could throw him," Fabian grumbled from beside his twin.

 "Well, that's pretty far, though, considering how skinny the prat is," Gideon added.

-Molly could only roll her eyes at this.
+Molly could only roll her eyes at this from across the table.
 Typical younger brothers being sooo helpful in such a situation.
 "You'd think he'd have other witches to bother," she groused.

-Arthur nodded.
+Arthur nodded in agreement with them, though.
 "It isn't just Bellatrix he cavorts around with—there's that Rodolphus Lestrange, too, and his younger brother, Rabastan."

 "Y'know, Bella Black's younger sister, Andromeda, is in his year.
 Why doesn't he turn his eye to her?"
 Gideon asked.